 How to Clean Off Copper Buildup

-Many people are looking for ways on how to clean copper since it is used in many personal and household items and house construction materials.
+Many people are looking for ways to clean copper since it is used in many personal and household items and house construction materials.
 For example, copper is a popular metal used for piping, making jewelry, containers, and other materials.
 Its use dates back thousands of years.
 Sometimes, copper oxidizes and forms a blue-green discoloration that builds up on sinks, bowls, or on the copper piping or material itself.
 These stains are pretty visible and can be unsightly because of the bluish green color of oxidization.
 Here are a few ways to clean up these stains.

 Step 1 – Use the Vinegar/Flour/Salt Method